AdaCore/learn/courses/advanced-ada/chapters/typing.rst

 aggregates.

-In most languages that support overloading, overload resolution is done "bottom up" --- that is, information flows from inner constructs to outer constructs.
+In most languages that support overloading, overload resolution is done "bottom up" |mdash| that is, information flows from inner constructs to outer constructs.
 As usual, computer folks draw their trees upside-down, with the root at the top.
 For example, if we have two procedures :ada:`Print`: